Best Time to Visit Sardinia According to a Local Travel Advisor

 May in Sardinia for hiking and traditions

-May is perfect for hiking in Sardinia, especially at the beginning of the month because towards the end the temperatures usually start rising and long hikes become harder.
+May is perfect for some spectacular hiking in Sardinia, especially at the beginning of the month, because towards the end, the temperatures usually start rising and long hikes become harder.
 Some great places to hike in May in Sardinia include Su Gorropu Canyon in the Ogliastra region and Sella del Diavolo in Cagliari.

 June in Sardinia for crowd-less beaches